Selling on Etsy involves learning about its fees and how to create listings that stand out.

 Managing Your Etsy Store

-With your store up and running, the only thing you will need to do is continue to manage it.
+With your store up and running, the only thing you must do is continue to manage it.
 Etsy has a number of tools to help you keep your store running smoothly.

 There is, of course, the Shop Manager, which you can access from your Etsy account on any browser to manage orders, update your settings, and oversee your billing and payments.